zogzog/cubicweb/doc/book/en/development/datamodel/definition.rst

 * we associate rights at the enttities/relations schema level
 * for each entity, we distinguish four kind of permissions: read, add, update and delete
-* for each relation, we distinguish three king of permissions: read, add and delete (we can not modify a relation)
+* for each relation, we distinguish three kinds of permissions: read, add and delete (we can not modify a relation)
 * the basic groups are: Administrators, Users and Guests
-* by default, users belongs to the group Users
+* by default, users belong to the group Users
-* there is a virtual group called `Owners users` to which we can associate only deletion and update permissions
+* there is a virtual group called `Owners` to which we can associate only deletion and update permissions
-* we can not add users to the `Owners users` group, they are implicetely added to it according to the context of the objects they own
+* we can not add users to the `Owners` group, they are implicitly added to it according to the context of the objects they own
-* the permissions of this group are only be checked on update/deletion actions if all the other groups the user belongs does not provide those permissions
+* the permissions of this group are only checked on update/deletion actions if all the other groups the user belongs to does not provide those permissions

 Setting permissions is done with the attribute `permissions` of entities and